Green wedding: Venue

 Those who prefer an eco-friendly wedding also look for a sustainable venue to host their wedding.
 Many factors can minimize the waste produced by wedding venues, from eco-friendly transportation to renewable energy options.
+Air travel often makes up the largest share of a wedding’s carbon footprint, so minimizing total guest travel distance can substantially reduce impacts.
 Some prioritize reducing decoration waste by picking wedding venues surrounded by nature.
 The venue's size also contributes to its sustainability, which is why some of those who choose to have green weddings pick small venues.
 As important as other aspects of a green wedding, being conscious of where their celebration occurs can reduce the amount of waste being produced.